sematext/docs/docs/logs/logs-terminal-view.md

-title: Sematext Logs Terminal View
+title: Terminal View for Logs
 description: Sematext Logs has a Terminal View option.
 Check out how to use it.

 Terminal View offers the ability to view logs in a more compact format.
 It provides a terminal-like display of logs, eliminating all the visual noise of a rich graphical UI.